opensearch-project/documentation-website/_dashboards/discover/multi-data-sources.md

 To create a new data source connection:

 1. Open Dashboards.
-If you’re not running the security plugin, go to [`http://localhost:5601`](http://localhost:5601/).
-If you’re running the security plugin, go to [`https://localhost:5601`](https://localhost:5601/) and log in with the username `admin` and password `admin`.
+If you’re not running the Security plugin, go to [`http://localhost:5601`](http://localhost:5601/).
+If you’re running the Security plugin, go to [`https://localhost:5601`](https://localhost:5601/) and log in with the username `admin` and password `admin`.

 1. Under **Management** in the OpenSearch Dashboards main menu, choose **Stack Management**, **Data Sources `Experimental`**, **Data Sources**, and then choose **Create data source connection**, as shown in the following image.